Nearby Attractions to Little Pine State Park

 There are several small communities around the park including Waterville, Jersey Mills, and English Center.
 There you can find unique shops and eateries.

 Learn about some of the area businesses and things to do from the Clinton County Economic Partnership and the Williamsport Lycoming Chamber of Commerce.

 Nearby State Parks and Forests

-Little Pine State Park is close to two state parks and one state forest, where visitors can enjoy recreation, education, and other activities.
+Little Pine State Park is close to three state parks and two state forests, where visitors can enjoy recreation, education, and other activities.

 Upper Pine Bottom State Park

 Upper Pine Bottom State Park provides visitors with a welcome rest area.
 Visitors often use the parking area of this small roadside picnic site for access to recreation in Tiadaghton State Forest.